 - Roof structure

 - Thermal insulation

 So, your new building project is finished!
-We will verify it meets with building regulations before it is put into use.
-Following a satisfactory final inspection, we will provide you with a building regulations completion certificate.
-This is an important document used by solicitors/personal search agents when you come to sell your property.
+Following a satisfactory final inspection, with any outstanding issues resolved, we will then issue a Building Regulations Completion Certificate at no extra cost.
+This document is used by solicitors/personal search agents when you come to sell your property.
 Your certificate may also be required by mortgage lenders and property insurers.